amirmohan/epistatic-net/README.md

-The paper is currenly under final round of revision at *Nature Communications*.
+The paper is currently under final round of revision at *Nature Communications*.

-This repository provides the EN package which includes the scripts required to implement the EN regularization algorithm at `Epistatic Net (EN).ipynb`, the scalable EN-S algorithm at `Scalable Epistatic Net (EN-S).ipynb`, and the dependencies such as the sparse WHT recovrey algorithm called [SPRIGHT](<https://arxiv.org/abs/1508.06336>).
+This repository provides the EN package which includes the scripts required to implement the EN regularization algorithm at `Epistatic Net (EN).ipynb`, the scalable EN-S algorithm at `Scalable Epistatic Net (EN-S).ipynb`, and the dependencies such as the sparse WHT recovery algorithm called [SPRIGHT](<https://arxiv.org/abs/1508.06336>).

 # Quick start
-The EN software is conviniently available at `Epistatic Net (EN).ipynb`.
+The EN software is conveniently available at `Epistatic Net (EN).ipynb`.
 The software is simple and self-explanatory.